manuGil/online-core/docs/source/data-quality.rst

    :alt: find coordinate in identity tool
    :figclass: align-center

-   Use of the identity tool to find coordinates in a point layer.
+   Use of the identity tool to find coordinates in a point layer

 Task 2
-   Copy the coordinates from the Identity Results dialog and paste them in the spreadsheet "rmse.xls. ":numref:`fig-rmse` You will need Microsoft Excel or Libre Office to open the file.
+   Copy the coordinates from the Identity Results dialog and paste them in the spreadsheet ``rmse.xls`` :numref:`fig-rmse` You will need Microsoft Excel or Libre Office to open the file.
 Remember that true values are the ones associated with the *geodesic_marks* layer and that the measured values are the ones associated with the peaks layer.
 Repeat this process for more points (minimum 4, maximum 8).
 The RMSE will be computed automatically a the bottom of the table.

 .. _fig-rmse: